-This course is Part 1 of a 2-part series for those who intend to pursue their CPIM Certification.
-The Part 1 covers the Basics of Supply Chain Management and Part 2 has expanded to cover 4 of the previous versions’ modules: Master Planning of Resources, Detailed Scheduling and Planning, Execution and Control of Operations and Strategic Management of Resources.
-The new 2 exam structure condenses the time it takes to earn the CPIM Certification by passing 2 exams instead of 5 exams.
+This course is first of a two-part series for those who intend to pursue their CPIM Certification.
+The Part 1 covers the Basics of Supply Chain Management and Part 2 has expanded to cover 4 of the previous version modules: Master Planning of Resources, Detailed Scheduling and Planning, Execution and Control of Operations and Strategic Management of Resources.
+The new two-exam structure condenses the time it takes to earn the CPIM Certification by taking and passing two exams instead of five exams.

 The basic concepts in managing the complete flow of materials in a supply chain from suppliers to customers are covered in the CPIM Part 1.
 This module applies to manufacturing, distribution, service, and retail industries.
 This course includes the fundamental relationships in the design, planning, execution, monitoring, and control that occur in a supply chain.

-The course is intended for Operations and Supply Chain professionals who want to improve their knowledge and skills in Operations and Supply Chain Management, gain practical knowledge and skills that can be used immediately in their job and master the APICS Body of Knowledge terminology and concepts with the intent to pursue certification.
-Planners, buyers, master schedulers, demand planners, inventory management, supply chain management, production control management, operations management, cost accounting, quality management, and others who want to expand their knowledge and ability in the planning of resource allocation will benefit from this training.
+This course is intended for operations and supply chain professionals who want to improve their knowledge and skills, gain practical knowledge, and develop skills that can be immediately used on the job.
+This course is also designed for those who would like to master the APICS body of knowledge terminology and concepts with the intent to pursue certification.
+Planners, buyers, master schedulers, demand planners, inventory management, supply chain management, production control management, operations management, cost accounting, quality management, and other professionals who wish to expand their knowledge and ability in the planning of resource allocation will benefit from this training.